 Demographics of IBD cohort

-116 patients met the study criteria with anthropometry recorded at time point 1 and 2.
+A total of 116 patients met the study criteria with anthropometry recorded at time point one and two.
 Of the cohort 54% (n=62/116) were male.
 The mean age of children at time point 1 was 13.3±2.9 and time point 2 was 14.2±2.8.
 Considering disease subtype, 54% (n=62/116) of patients had a diagnosis of Crohn’s disease and 46% (n=54/116) had a diagnosis of ulcerative colitis.

 Change in nutrition status during national lockdown

-Of the cohort 19% (n=22/116) had malnutrition, defined as BMZ <-1.0, with a mean BMIZ-1.3±0.9 in time point one compared to a mean BMIZ of -1.9±0.9 in time point two, and a mean delta change in BMIZ of -0.6±1.5 (p=0.03).
-Children who had a normal BMIZ, defined as >-1 to <1, were 44% (n=51/116) of the cohort.
+Of the cohort 19% (n=22/116) had mild malnutrition, with a mean BMIZ-1.3±0.9 in time point one compared to a mean BMIZ of -1.9±0.9 in time point two, and a statistically significant mean delta change in BMIZ of -0.6±1.5 (p=0.03).
+There was also a significant difference between the delta change of thin children -0.6±1.5 compared to normal BMIZ children 0.1±0.6 (p=0.01) Children who had a normal BMIZ, were 44% (n=51/116) of the cohort.
 The mean BMIZ for the normally nourished group in time point one was 0.1±0.6 compared to a mean BMIZ of 0.2±0.6 in time point two, with a mean delta change in BMIZ of 0.1±0.6 (p=0.5).
-Children who were overweight represented 37% (n=43/116) of the cohort, and during national lockdown there was no change in BMIZ.
+Children who were overweight represented 37% (n=43/116) of the cohort, and during national lockdown there was minimal change in BMIZ.
 The mean BMIZ for the overweight group at time point one of 1.2±1.2 compared to a mean BMIZ of 1.6±1.4 in time point two, with a mean delta change in BMIZ of 0.04±0.2 (p=0.5) (Table 1, Figure 1).

-During the first period of lockdown (March 23rd 2020 – May 31st 2020), 27% (n=6/22) of children with a BMIZ<1 had a TECS dietetic review compared to 2% (n=1/51) of those who were normally nourished (BMIZ >-1 to <1.0) (p=<0.0001), and no patients who were overweight (BMIZ>1) (n=0/43) (p=<0.0001).
-These data confirm a proportion of those at increased nutritional risk were followed up despite the considerable challenges in providing nutrition reviews during this time.
+During the first period of lockdown, a total of 6% (n=7/116) of children had a TECS dietetic review, of which 27% (n=6/22) of children with a BMIZ<1 had a TECS dietetic review compared to 2% (n=1/51) of those who were normally nourished (BMIZ >-1 to <1.0) (p=<0.0001), and no patients who were overweight (BMIZ>1) (n=0/43) (p=<0.0001).

 Discussion

-This retrospective review demonstrate children who were overweight at the start of the lockdown period in March 2020 had a stable BMI, however malnourished children, were more likely to experience a decline in their nutritional status.
-There may be a number of factors involved in changes to nutritional status during this time including; i) work flow process limitations with regards to health care delivery arising from an almost overnight transition of dietetics serviecs to providing remote consultations via TECS, ii) pyschological impact of COVID-19 on families(9), iii) poorer food choices with reduced physical activity(10, 11) and iii) reduced HCP prescence arising from HCP COVID-19 infection and stress(12).
-Despite the significant challenges in providing nutrition reviews during this time 27% of children with malnutrition were reviewed by a dietitian.
-It is important to note, children with quiescent IBD will usually only have an annual dietetic review unless there is concern regarding active disease or declining nutritional status.
+This retrospective review demonstrates children who were overweight at the start of the lockdown period in March 2020 had a stable BMI, however malnourished children, experienced a decline in their nutritional status.
+There may be a number of factors involved in changes to nutritional status during this time including; i) reduced health care delivery arising from an almost overnight transition of dietetics serviecs to providing remote consultations via TECS, ii) pyschological impact of COVID-19 on families(9), iii) for children who are of normal may have risk of becoming overweight due to poorer food choices with reduced physical activity(10, 11) and iii) reduced health care professional availability due to staff absence arising from COVID-19 infection and stress(12) Although there were significant challenges in providing nutrition reviews during this time a proporption of children with mild malnutrition were reviewed by a dietitian.
+These data confirm a proportion of those at increased nutritional risk were followed up despite the considerable challenges in providing nutrition reviews during this time.